 AWEP alumnae can build on professional exchange experiences, expand their networks, and access additional resources through the International Exchange Alumni website.

-Vision: A Sudan and South Sudan that are at peace internally, with one another, and with their neighbors.
+Vision: A Sudan that is at peace internally and with their neighbors.

 Mission: The United States is: